01 Deposit Flow

 6. StakingRouter deposit

-StakingRouter will check whether msg.sender is a Lido contract and check:
+StakingRouter verifies that msg.sender is the Lido contract and checks:

-Then call obtainDepositData() on the target module to retrieve the public key and signature of the corresponding validator.
+It then calls obtainDepositData() on the target module to retrieve the validator public key and signature.

 StakingRouter through BeaconChainDepositor._makeBeaconChainDeposits32ETH() will:

-Submit it to Beacon DepositContract together to complete the underlying pledge.
+Submit them to the Beacon DepositContract to complete the underlying stake.

-When the validator starts running, its balance and status changes occur in the Consensus Layer (Beacon Chain).
-These statuses are not automatically synchronized to the Lido contract and need to be updated through Oracle reports.
-Lido periodically submits reports through AccountingOracle to update the key status of the protocol.
+When validators start running, their balance and status changes occur on the Consensus Layer (Beacon Chain).
+These changes are not automatically reflected in the Lido contract and must be updated through Oracle reports.
+Lido periodically submits reports through AccountingOracle to update the protocol state.

 Oracle reports contain the following information:

-• Execution layer rewards Executive layer rewards from MEV and priority fees.
+Execution layer rewards Execution layer rewards from MEV and priority fees.

 This triggers the rebase of stETH, and the amount of stETH held by the user will automatically increase.

 During Oracle reporting, the protocol calculates validator earnings.
-StakingRouter The contract is responsible for calculating the reward distribution ratio of each staking module: getStakingRewardsDistribution()
+The StakingRouter contract is responsible for calculating the reward distribution ratio of each staking module via getStakingRewardsDistribution().

 Calculation basis: